Teaching has been a fundamental mission of the University of Georgia (UGA) for over two centuries.

 The Center for Teaching and Learning (CTL) is devoted to the advancement of instructional excellence and efficacy in pursuit of engaging and transformative learning experiences for all University of Georgia students.
 CTL partners with faculty, graduate students, staff, and administrators to promote evidence-based teaching and learning practices, sustain a university culture that values and rewards teaching, encourage critical reflection on teaching practices, and create learning environments in which all students and instructors can excel.

-The programs, services, and activities of CTL are clustered within seven major areas:
+The programs, services, and activities of CTL are clustered within six major areas:

 - Faculty Development and Recognition